Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Image for Tooltip anatomy](/images/anatomy.png)

 1. **Tooltip:** showing a brief and concise message to help understand the page element
-2. **Icon:** paired with Tooltips to indicate additional information is available on hover/focus state
+2. **Page element:** paired with Tooltips to indicate additional information is available on hover/focus state

 - - -